 American Standard Cadet 3: $250-$300.
 Reliable flush, doesn't clog, widely available.
 The value king.

-Avoid: Anything under $200 (weak flush, cheap internals), fancy dual-flush toilets (complicated, prone to issues).
+Avoid: Anything under $200, fancy dual-flush (complicated, prone to issues).

 Best Value Faucets